 How do I stop my problem gambling?

-Gambling addiction (compulsive gambling and pathological gambling) is a growing problem in the United States.
-Casinos, lotteries, and the availability of bookies are easier, faster, and more widespread.
-Internet gambling impact reaches far and wide.
-The good news is that Cognitive Behavior Therapy (CBT) based Professional Treatment and Self-Help models such as SMART Recovery (Self-Management and Recovery Training) can be very helpful for gaining independence from addictions, including problem gambling.
+The good news is that Cognitive Behavior Therapy (CBT) based professional treatment and self-help CBT models such as SMART Recovery can be very helpful for gaining independence from addictions, including problem gambling.
 SMART Recovery is an alternative to Gamblers Anonymous (GA) as well as other 12-step programs.

 SMART Recovery’s potential effectiveness for assisting individuals to find relief from gambling addiction is supported by research.
 The National Center for Responsible Gambling Conference, co-sponsored by Harvard Medical School’s Division on Addictions and the Gaming Industry, introduced research clearly showing CBT to be an effective way to assist individuals interested in reducing problem gambling.
 Studies also show a correlation between alcohol, nicotine and other drugs, as well as gambling.
 Problematic gambling can lead to more destructive actions such as criminal behavior (i.e., embezzlement) and, possibly, suicide.